bootstrapworld/curriculum/lessons/functions-for-character-animation/langs/en-us/slides.md

 {layout="Investigate-DN"}
 # Animation

-Open your saved copy of the @starter-file{game} and examine the `update-danger` function.
+- In your saved copy of the @starter-file{game}, examine the `update-danger` function
-Identify the contract, and interpret what the function is currently doing.
+- Identify the contract, and interpret what the function is currently doing

-Let's complete the first word problem on @printable-exercise{pages/character-animation-dr.adoc} together.
+- Complete the first word problem on @printable-exercise{pages/character-animation-dr.adoc}

 ---
 {layout="Investigate-DN"}